Fishing At Jordan Lake

 The lake also supports populations of hybrid stripers, bluegill and redear sunfish.

 Boating is a popular activity on Jordan Lake, providing anglers with the opportunity to explore different areas of the lake and access prime fishing spots.
 The lake offers several boat ramps for easy launching and accommodates various watercraft, including boats and pontoons.
-Additionally, camping facilities are available around the lake, allowing anglers to extend their fishing trips and immerse themselves in the natural surroundings.

 Lake Jordan is located 25 miles north of Montgomery, in central Alabama, on the Coosa River.
 With all the ins and outs of the 188 miles of shoreline, there are plenty of places to drop a line.
 Choose from public boat launch facilities or private boat ramps at marinas - all located conveniently around the lake.
 Rental boats are available at the lake and there are all the amenities one would need for camping, boating and fishing.